 *** Note *** We have 3 codes that are used during this process:

-- Recovery Code - Provided to user when 2-step is turned on.
+- Recovery Code - Provided to the user when 2-step is turned on.
 To be kept safe by them.
-Can be reset by user but cannot be retrieved by Ocrex.
+Can be reset by the user but cannot be retrieved by Ocrex.

 - Reset Code - SMS code sent when/if resetting password (forgot password)

-- Verification Code - SMS code sent to verify account after password reset.
+- Verification Code - SMS code sent to verify account after a password reset.

 The main flow is as follows: